mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

   - "Machine Learning"
   - "A.I."
   - "Deep Learning"
-description: "In which I describe how I built a deep learning computer"
+description: "In which I describe how I built a deep learning computer starting from nothing but a pile of hardware components and a dream."
 ---

-In this post, we are going to learn about Venus, my deep learning computer and how I built it.
+In this post we are going to learn about Venus, my deep learning computer, and how I built it.
 More specifically, I will describe how I went from a collection of hardware parts:

 ![deep learning computer hardware parts](./parts.JPG)